cmayrhuber/raspi-workspace/README.md

   \+ the memory usage is low enough that even the 1GB model should suffice
   \- requires a different window manager than openbox due to missing multi-monitor hints
   \- no optimization for realtime audio (Skype calls, etc.)
-* Raspian Desktop
+* Raspberry PI OS Desktop
   \+ the LXDE-pi desktop is sleek and nicely customized
-  \- the lightweight LXDE desktop does not fullfill all assumptions expected by "business" apps
+  \- the lightweight LXDE desktop does not fulfil all assumptions expected by "business" apps
-  \- I could not get a Bluetooth headset to work on Raspian, if the headset had the handsfree profile, the microphone could not be used and if the microphone got detected (a different device), the audioquality was really bad and the recording unstable.
+  \- I could not get a Bluetooth headset to work on Raspberry Pi OS, if the headset had the hands-free profile, the microphone could not be used and if the microphone got detected (a different device), the audio quality was really bad and the recording unstable.
-  \- from my personal experience the Alsa soundsystem is not nearly as usable as Pulseaudio for an enduser
+  \- from my personal experience the Alsa sound system is not nearly as usable as Pulseaudio for an end user
-  \- Raspian Desktop starts to slow down after a few hours of use and the Xorg process shows almost 100% CPU.
+  \- Raspberry Pi Desktop starts to slow down after a few hours of use and the Xorg process shows almost 100% CPU.
   Logging out and in again workarounds this problem.
   I discovered that this does not happen if gpu_mem is bumped to 320MB and 4k60Hz mode is activated in /boot/config.txt: